-- (5) Based on Amendment No. 6 to Schedule 13G dated March 6, 2008 that Royce & Associates, LLC filed with the SEC.
-The address of Royce & Associates, LLC is 1414 Avenue of the Americas, New York, New York 10019. - (6) Based on a Form 13F for the Quarter Ended March 31, 2008 that Dalton, Greiner, Hartman, Maher & Co. filed with the SEC.
-The address of Dalton, Greiner, Hartman, Maher & Co. is 565 Fifth Avenue, Suite 2101, New York, New York 10017. - (7) The shares of our class A common stock shown as beneficially owned by such person include the following number of shares such person has the right to acquire upon the exercise of stock options granted pursuant to our stock option plan that such person may exercise within 60 days subsequent to the record date:
+- (5) Based on Amendment No. 7 to Schedule 13G executed on January 23, 2009 that Royce & Associates, LLC filed with the SEC.
+The address of Royce & Associates, LLC is 1414 Avenue of the Americas, New York, New York 10019. - Based on a Schedule 13G executed on February 9, 2009 that Dimensional Fund Advisors LP filed with the SEC.
+Dimensional is an investment adviser that furnishes investment advice to four investment companies and serves as investment manager of certain other commingled group trusts and separate accounts.
+Dimensional has sole voting power over 159,372 of these shares and sole dispositive power over all of these shares.
+Dimensional disclaims beneficial ownership of all of these shares.
+Dimensional's address is Palisades West, Building One, 6300 Bee Cave Road, Austin, Texas 78746. - (7) Based on a Schedule 13G executed on February 12, 2009 that Renaissance Technologies LLC and James H. Simons filed with the SEC.
+Dr. Simons is a control person of Renaissance, which is an investment adviser.
+Their address is 800 Third Avenue, New York, New York 10022. - (8) The shares of our class A common stock shown as beneficially owned by such person include the following number of shares such person has the right to acquire upon the exercise of stock options granted pursuant to our stock option plan that such person may exercise within 60 days subsequent to the record date:

-Shares of our Class A Common Stock Issuable Upon

-Name of Beneficial Owner the Exercise of Stock Options On or Before May 30, 2008

-Paul M. Bass, Jr 8,000
+Name of Beneficial Owner Shares of our Class A Common Stock Issuable Upon the Exercise of Stock Options On or Before May 30, 2009 Paul M. Bass, Jr 8,000 25,000 8,000 8,000 6,000 6,000

-David A. Bowers 40,000

-Edward J. Hardin 8,000

-Ann Manix 8,000

-Glenn R. Simmons 6,000

-Steven L. Watson 6,000

-(8) The shares of our class A common stock shown as beneficially owned by Glenn R. Simmons include 500 shares his wife holds in her retirement account, with respect to which shares he disclaims beneficial ownership.
+(9) The shares of our class A common stock shown as beneficially owned by Glenn R. Simmons include 500 shares his wife holds, with respect to which he disclaims beneficial ownership.